 - Use cold ingredients like refrigerated milk and frozen coconut oil/ refrigerated butter

-Shaping the scone dough
+Shape the scone dough:

 After forming the shaggy scone dough, turn it out onto a baking sheet lined with parchment paper.
-This is the same baking sheet you will bake the scones on and it creates less mess to shape the scones on this surface as well!
+This is the same baking sheet you will bake the scones on, and it creates less mess to shape the scones on this surface as well!

 How to shape scone dough: